se-sic/VaRA-Tool-Suite/docs/source/research_tool_docs/vara/add_setup_infos/clion_setup.rst

 5. Delete the old build directory ``llvm/cmake-build-debug`` that was created by clion after the first launch

 6. Build the project using **Build | Build Project**

-   You can also create a run configuration that builds the project:
-       - Add a new "CMake Application" configuration
-       - Name: ``Build All Targets``
-       - Targets: ``All targets``

 (This guide follows the section `Work with a monorepo <https://www.jetbrains.com/help/clion/creating-new-project-from-scratch.html#monorepos>`_ in the official CLion documentation)